acados/acados/docs/about_acados/index.md

 developed at KU Leuven and University of Freiburg by the team of Prof. Moritz Diehl.
 It provides a collection of computationally efficient building blocks tailored to optimal control and estimation problems.
-Among others, it implements: modules for the integration of ordinary differential equations and differential-algebraic equations, interfaces to state-of-the-art QP solvers like `qpOASES`, `HPIPM`, `qpDUNES` and `OSQP`, condensing routines and nonlinear programming solvers based on the real-time iteration framework.
+Among others, it implements: modules for the integration of ordinary differential equations (ODE) and differential-algebraic equations (DAE), interfaces to state-of-the-art QP solvers like `qpOASES`, `HPIPM`, `qpDUNES` and `OSQP`, condensing routines and nonlinear programming solvers based on the real-time iteration framework.
-The back-end of acados uses the high-performance linear algebra package `BLASFEO`, in order to boost computational efficiency for small to medium scale matrices typical of embedded optimization applications.
+The back-end of acados uses the high-performance linear algebra package [`BLASFEO`](https://blasfeo.syscop.de/), in order to boost computational efficiency for small to medium scale matrices typical of embedded optimization applications.
 MATLAB/Octave and Python interfaces